Faecal microbiota transplantation (FMT)

 - Donors with risk factors for HIV and viral hepatitis cannot donate.

-- Donors with significant gastrointestinal or autoimmune disease, or with a history of cancer, cannot donate.
+- Donors with significant gastrointestinal or autoimmune disease, or with a history of cancer, also cannot donate.

 Donors who meet the criteria have blood tests for a range of infectious diseases, such as HIV, hepatitis A, B, and C, and syphilis.
 They are also asked to give a poo sample to be tested for bacteria (such as salmonella and campylobacter), parasites, and C diff.

-Serious complications are very rare.
+Serious complications from receiving FMT are very rare.
 The most serious risk is of the thin tube (endoscope) used during the procedure damaging your bowel.
 This happens in less than 1 in 1,000 procedures.
 If it does happen, it can cause an infection, bleeding or a tear in the lining of your bowel.
-If a you have a tear, you might need surgery to treat it.
+If you have a tear, you might need surgery to treat it.
+FMT given by capsules avoids this risk, but is only safe if you don't have any swallowing problems.

 Your doctor will talk to you about all of the potential risks in more detail, and you can ask them any questions you have.

 We want to involve you in decisions about your care and treatment.
-If you decide to have an FMT, you will be asked to sign a consent form to say that you agree to have the treatment and you understand what it involves.
+If you decide or are advised to have an FMT by colonoscopy and/or an enema, you will be asked to sign a consent form to say that you agree to have the treatment and you understand what it involves.

 Other treatment options